Areso/1255-burgomaster/README.md

 	<body>
 		<h1>1255 Burgomaster</h1><br>
 		<img src="https://img.shields.io/github/issues/Areso/1255-burgomaster"><img src="https://img.shields.io/github/issues-closed/Areso/1255-burgomaster"><img src="https://img.shields.io/github/commit-activity/m/Areso/1255-burgomaster?foo=bar"><img src="https://img.shields.io/discord/564554640755130409?label=Discord&logo=Discord">
-		<h2>License</h2><br>
-		The source code is under GPLv3.<br>
-		ALL GRAPHIC ASSETS UNDER PROPRIETARY LICENSE.<br>
-		YOU MAY NOT REDISTRIBUTE THE GAME WITH THE ASSETS VIA PUBLISHING IN INTERNET, STORES, OR ANY OTHER WAY<br>
-		YOU MAY USE ASSETS ONLY FOR LOCAL RUNNING<br>
 		<h2>About the project</h2><br>
 		Hello there!
 My name is Gladyshev Anton, and I'm the author of the project.
 		The homepage of the project is <a href="https://github.com/Areso/1255-burgomaster">https://github.com/Areso/1255-burgomaster</a>.